RNBBarrett/Gmail-Spam-Cleaner---Sir-Spamabot/README.md

 ### 2. **Paste the Code:**
 - Copy the script from this repository.
 - In the Google Apps Script editor, paste the script into the main code editor window.
+- Find and edit the gmail emails in the script - there are two places.

 ### 3. **Save the Script:**
 - Once the script is pasted, click the `File` menu and then `Save`.